SpottedBush/CIFAR_Classif/CIFAR_Classif/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for CIFAR_Classif
-│                         and configuration for tools like black │
+│
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │